Salt Museum, Pomorie

 The Salt Museum in Pomorie is a specialized outdoor museum – visitors may see both the museum building and the 20 decares of salt-pans adjacent to the museum, where salt is still being produced.

 The salt-pans are a number of basins separated from one another by wood and dirt embankments.
 Salt is produced there utilizing the same technology that was used сеnturies ago.

-The museum exposition in the building represents the development of the ancient salt-production technology.
-Here you can see a rich collection of photographs from the beginning of the 20th century and copies of documents form the period 15th - 19th century, which depict the production and trade in salt in the Bulgarian lands.
+The museum exposition in the building represents the development of ancient salt-production technology.
+Here you can see a rich collection of photographs from the beginning of the 20th century and copies of documents from the period 15th – 19th century, which depict the production and trade in salt in the Bulgarian lands.
 Some of the most interesting exhibits in the collection are authentic salt-working tools such was wooden salt-working barrows, rakes, etc.

-In the museum building you can also watch films dedicated to salt production.
+In the museum building, you can also watch films dedicated to salt production.
 Lake Pomorie, on which territory the museum and the salt-pans are located, is a protected zone.
-There are over 200 birds species observed in the habitat of the lake and over it passes the bird migration route of Via Pontica.
+There are over 200 bird species observed in the habitat of the lake and over it passes the bird migration route of Via Pontica.
 There are some artificial small islands built in the lake where colonies of Common and Swandich Terns, Pied Avocets and other birds make their nests.